The Covid pandemic brought a revolution in the way we work. More employees than ever are working remotely or opting for hybrid and flexible work.

-Understanding how to motivate employees can be difficult at the best of times.
-During a pandemic, this is amplified as HR managers confront challenges stemming from measures designed to keep staff safe.
-Employees are also struggling as they deal with short terms changes, like a move to remote work, becoming permanent.
-This adjustment hasn’t been easy and many employees are finding it difficult to stay motivated away from the office.
-With remote work set to stay long term, HR needs to consider how to boost motivation in the workplace using digital tools.
+Yet, this move to remote hasn’t been easy for everyone and many employees are finding it difficult to stay motivated away from the office.
+With remote work set to stay, managers need to consider how to boost motivation in the workplace – from afar.

 1. Reward individual and team success

 Everyone wants to be rewarded for a job well done, and it doesn’t always need to be financial.
 Experiences can reward employees for their work while also building stronger team bonds.
 In fact, 72% of millennials value experiences more than things.

 HR might wonder how to motivate a remote team member with this type of reward, the answer lies ‘outside the box’.
 Host a virtual breakfast and have pastries delivered to employees.
 Get everyone together on a Teams meeting to toast to their success.
 For something unique, organize a virtual escape game.
 These virtual team-building activities are a great way to increase motivation.

 If an employee has landed an important contract or pulled off a big event, let people know.
 Recognize their achievement by posting on the company intranet, and maybe send them a bottle of bubbly if they’ve done a super job.
 One study found the number one driver of employee engagement was recognition.

 Recognizing the small or big events in employees’ personal lives is a simple way to create a moment of happiness in their day.
 A shout-out on the intranet on an employee’s birthday, or after a wedding or birth will bring a smile to everyone’s face.
 Maybe a colleague has run a marathon or raised money for charity, recognition of non-work achievements acknowledges people as more than just employees.